jazzband/tablib/docs/development.rst

 Testing Tablib
 --------------

 Testing is crucial to Tablib's stability.
-This stable project is used in production by many companies and developers, so it is important to be certian that every version released is fully operational.
+This stable project is used in production by many companies and developers, so it is important to be certain that every version released is fully operational.
 When developing a new feature for Tablib, be sure to write proper tests for it as well.

 When developing a feature for Tablib, the easiest way to test your changes for potential issues is to simply run the test suite directly. ::